bradcush/gittuf-delegation/README.md

 ## Running the setup

 Setup is intended to be run once to setup this gittuf repository with delegation so that it can be used in other demos.
-At the moment this demo runs all operations in a temporary folder.
+This script has been kept for reference on how this repository was setup.
+All keys have been made public and included with the repository except for the gpg key used for signing.

 ``` sh
 python run-setup.py